pananton/busrpc-spec/busrpc.md

 ## Built-in types

-File *busrpc.proto* must provide definition of the busrpc built-in types, which must have exactly the same name and format in all compliant third-party implementations.
+File *busrpc.proto* must provide definitions of the busrpc built-in types, which must have exactly the same name and format in all compliant third-party implementations.
 Apart from the built-in types, *busrpc.proto* also contains definitions of a [custom](https://developers.google.com/protocol-buffers/docs/proto3#customoptions) protobuf options introduced by the busrpc framework.
 Ready-to-use *busrpc.proto* file can be found [here](proto/busrpc.proto).

 ### `Errc`